-We provide help for our Alaskan neighbors through a variety of supportive service programs and transition families and adults to permanent stability.
+We provide help for our Alaskan neighbors through a variety of supportive service programs.
 Through serving our guests and meeting their needs, we strive to help our guests and clients on their road to permanent stability.

 Housing Solutions & Support